 High Smartphone Penetration and Strong Mobile Connectivity

-Australia features a highly digitized consumer environment, with smartphone penetration among the highest in the world.
-This is supported by robust fourth-generation (4G) and emerging fifth-generation (5G) networks, which provide reliable, high-speed connectivity.
+According to the Australia ride hailing market analysis, the region features a highly digitized consumer environment, with smartphone penetration among the highest in the world.
+This is supported by robust fourth generation (4G) and emerging fifth-generation (5G) networks, which provide reliable, high-speed connectivity.
 Such technological infrastructure is a key factor contributing to the positive outlook of the ride-hailing market in the country.
 In 2025, Telstra announced a USD 510 million investment to upgrade its 5G network, with a focus on programmable 5G technologies.
 This move aligns with the company's goal to achieve 95% 5G coverage by mid-2025.
 Additionally, Telstra revealed a USD 475 million stock buyback, reflecting its strong financial position and commitment to shareholder value.
 This digital infrastructure is crucial for enabling seamless access to ride hailing platforms, from app installation and account creation to real-time booking, driver tracking, and cashless payment processing.
 Users can book rides instantly and receive accurate estimated time of arrivals (ETAs), which increases usage frequency and platform loyalty.
 The integration of advanced mobile features, such as biometric login, location-based alerts, and in-app safety options, further enhances user experience and trust.

 Government Support for Congestion Reduction and Emissions Control